CloudLabsAI-Azure/Defender-for-Cloud/modules/module4-governance-rule.md

 - **Workload owners**: Focus on the specific recommendations that require their attention.
 They'll also be able to delegate recommendations to others or set expectations for when the recommendations will be implemented.

+## Lab objectives

+In this lab, you will complete the following tasks:

+- Task 1: Assign Governance Rule
+-

 ### Task 1: Assign Governance Rule